letoram/safespaces/README.md

 There are a few reasons why, after everything, this stage still refuses to work.
 The reason being that there is a big difference between what display is found "first" and if that is your HMD or not.
+The kernel driver typically blocks VR headsets from taking this spot, but this is through a hardcoded list in the driver itself.
 So for some configurations you might have success with no screen plugged in, only your HMD.
 In others, plugging in your HMD after you have started safespaces might help.

 Part of the reason why this might be a problem is that some displays behave in one way when plugged in 'as normal', then act as a 'hotplug' when the VR bridge